 The present manual has been prepared to enable the configuration of the unit.
 On account of the large variety of parameter settings, it is not possible to cover every possible combination.
 The manual is therefore only a guide.
-In case of incorrect entries or a total loss of functions, the default settings can be taken from the Parameter List 37420 or from ToolKit and the respective \.SID file.
+In case of incorrect entries or a total loss of functions, the default settings can be taken from the Parameter List 37473 or from ToolKit and the respective .SID file.

-Some parameters, inputs, and outputs are dependent on the configured application mode (parameter 3401 on page 146) regarding their availability and/or function.
+Some parameters, inputs, and outputs are dependent on the configured application mode (parameter 3401 on page 150) regarding their availability and/or function.
 The following abbreviations indicate the application mode for which the concerned information is valid:

-- {0} {0 (breaker control)} Application mode setting "None" "Measuring transducer and engine control function" The control unit enables engine start/stop and generator measuring and protection no breaker - The control unit enables engine start/stop and generator measuring and protection no breaker control. - {10} {1 (breaker) open} Application mode setting "GCB open" "1 breaker control function" The control unit enables engine start/stop and generator measuring and protection - "GCB open" breaker control. - {1oc} {1 (breaker) open/close} Application mode setting "GCB" "1 breaker control function" The control unit enables engine start/stop and generator measuring and protection - full generator breaker control for stand-by power applications with soft generator load transfer. - {2oc} {2 (breaker) open/close} Application mode setting "GCB/MCB" "2 breaker control function" The control unit enables engine start/stop and generator measuring and protection - full generator breaker control for stand-by power applications with soft generator load transfer plus emergency power, open/closed transition, and interchange load transfer applications.
+- {0} {0 (breaker control)} Application mode setting "None" "Measuring transducer and engine control function" The control unit enables engine start/stop and generator measuring and protection no breaker control. - {1o} {1 (breaker) open} Application mode setting "GCB open" "1 breaker control function" The control unit enables engine start/stop and generator measuring and protection - "GCB open" breaker control. - {1 (breaker) open/close} Application mode setting "GCB" "1 breaker control function" The control unit enables engine start/stop and generator measuring and protection full generator breaker control for stand-by power applications with soft generator load transfer. - {2oc} {2 (breaker) open/close} Application mode setting "GCB/MCB" "2 breaker control function" The control unit enables engine start/stop and generator measuring and protection full generator breaker control for stand-by power applications with soft generator load transfer plus emergency power, open/closed transition, and interchange load transfer applications.